 Learn VR Development: Tips, tricks, and guides to develop VR and AR applications

-When learning VR/AR development, you’ll need to rely on programming guides and tutorials.
+When learning XR (virtual and augmented reality) development, you’ll need to rely on programming guides and tutorials.
 Whether you’re learning to code C#, develop in Unity, or build VR/AR apps, there are core skills and pieces of advice you should know.
 To help you along, we’ve compiled advice from our instructors, online resources, and more, including what you need to know before you start programming VR and AR applications.

 Learning on your own is difficult, but doable.
 When impostor syndrome starts to creep in, just remember that 81% of professional developers started programming as a hobby.
 They managed to turn that passion into a career, and so can you.
 Here’s how.